 Flash fiction

 He ran.
 Ernie pushed his legs to move even faster.
 Window, door, wall, window, door wall, window door wall.
 Archway, wall window door, door, window, wall.
-The terrace houses flashing by the corner seemed so far away.
+The terrace houses flashing the corner of his eye seemed so far away.
 He put his head down.
 The pavement came up to his boot, lace still flapping and whipping his shin.
 Concrete slab slamming in his calve and thigh muscle.
 Three streets Ernie had run.
 His hands limp at the wrist flapping like the balloon skirts on a windy day in the park.
 His arms piercing the night air in rhythm with his legs.

 The end of the street.
 The washed pavement from the rain through the night had drained the grit placed to stop the freeze from the days before.
 Ernie arched his body, leaning to make the ninety-degree turn without losing speed.
 His eyes caught the grit clumped together, which he would have recognised as the stars of Capricorn were his blood not pumping through his muscles.
 His foot missed the sharp sand by fractions of an inch.